italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 {: #optical-maintenance}

-## Maintenance
+## Optical Network Maintenance

 TODO Describe how the MDSC initiates protection switching at the IP layer (e.g., FRR) and at optical layer at the beginning of a maintenance window, including the reversion after the maintenance operations are completed: see for example the maintenance scenario in https://github.com/italobusi/draft-poidt-teas-actn-poi-assurance/files/10885907/2023.03.draft-poidt-teas-poi-assurance.pptx (slide 4)

-{: #edge}
+{: #edge-resiliency}

-# Failures between the IP and Optical edges
+## Cross-layer Link Failures

-{: #edge-fault}
+TODO Describe the mechanisms to protect the traffic  when the failure occurs on a router port connected with the optical domain: see for example the protection scenarios in https://github.com/italobusi/draft-poidt-teas-actn-poi-assurance/files/10885907/2023.03.draft-poidt-teas-poi-assurance.pptx (slide 5)

-## Fault Detection
+{: #ref-hitless-reversion}

-TODO Describe the mechanisms to detect when the failure occurs on a router port or on the router node connected with the optical domain: see for example the fault scenarios in https://github.com/italobusi/draft-poidt-teas-actn-poi-assurance/files/10885907/2023.03.draft-poidt-teas-poi-assurance.pptx (slide 5 and slide 6)
+## Multi-layer hitless reversion

-{: #edge-protection}
+{: #router-resiliency}

-## Protection Switching
+## Router Node Failures

-TODO Describe the mechanisms to protect the traffic  when the failure occurs on a router port or on the router node connected with the optical domain: see for example the protection scenarios in https://github.com/italobusi/draft-poidt-teas-actn-poi-assurance/files/10885907/2023.03.draft-poidt-teas-poi-assurance.pptx (slide 5 and slide 6)
+TODO Describe the mechanisms to protect the traffic  when the failure occurs on a router node connected with the optical domain: see for example the protection scenarios in https://github.com/italobusi/draft-poidt-teas-actn-poi-assurance/files/10885907/2023.03.draft-poidt-teas-poi-assurance.pptx (slide 6)

 {: #conclusions}